rust-lang/rust/text/0000-os-str-pattern.md

 # Rationale and alternatives
 [alternatives]: #alternatives

+## Indivisible surrogate pair

-This is the only design which allows borrowing a sub-slice of a surrogate code point from a surrogate pair.
+This RFC is the only design which allows borrowing a sub-slice of a surrogate code point from a surrogate pair.

 An alternative is keep using the vanilla WTF-8, and treat a surrogate pair as an atomic entity: